potiuk/airflow/canned-responses.md

 # Confirmation of receiving the report

-Thanks for the report and trying to make Airflow secure.
+Thanks for the report and for trying to make Airflow secure.

 We registered the issue.
-You can expect that we will come back to you with result of our assessment according to our security policy https://github.com/apache/airflow/security/policy#what-happens-after-you-report-the-issue-
+You can expect that we will come back to you with the result of our assessment according to our security policy https://github.com/apache/airflow/security/policy#what-happens-after-you-report-the-issue-

 # Immediate response for DOS issues triggered by Authenticated users

 Thanks for keeping Airflow secure.

-We have discussed similar concerns in the past - and we consider such generic reports concerning those kinds of issues as invalid.
-Unless you can provide a specific scenario where it can be exploited and Confidentiality, Availability and Integrity of Airflow deployment are breached in a meaningful way, we consider that as a regular issue and we encourage people like you to submit fixes via PR using our regular GitHub contribution process.
-That's an easy way to become one of more than 2700 contributors and we encourage directly fixing such issues in PRs without even creating GitHub Issues for them.
+We have discussed similar concerns in the past and consider such generic reports concerning those kinds of issues invalid.
+Unless you can provide a specific scenario where it can be exploited and Confidentiality, Availability, and Integrity of Airflow deployment are breached in a meaningful way, we consider that as a regular issue, and we encourage people like you to submit fixes via PR using our regular GitHub contribution process.
+That's an easy way to become one of more than 2700 contributors, and we encourage directly fixing such issues in PRs without even creating GitHub Issues for them.

 The reason for that is that Airflow is not publicly available software.
-When you run Airflow in an internal network, the users of Airflow are known once authenticated and the most harm that can be done is to crash a particular process or make internal Denial Of Service but we do not consider that as CVE worthy and generally advisory worthy.
+When you run Airflow in an internal network, the users of Airflow are known once authenticated, and the most harm that can be done is to crash a particular process or make an internal Denial Of Service, but we do not consider that as CVE-worthy and generally advisory-worthy.

 More details about it in our policy: https://github.com/apache/airflow/security/policy#is-this-really-a-security-vulnerability-